-- Ayrshire and Arran Hospital (UK):

-a 100 per cent stake in design, construction, financing, operations and maintenance of the 206-bed acute mental health facility in Irvine, Scotland, The hospital became operational in 2016 and the concession runs until 2041.
+- Ayrshire and Arran Hospital (UK): a 100 per cent stake in design, construction, financing, operations and maintenance of the 206-bed acute mental health facility in Irvine, Scotland.
+The hospital became operational in 2016 and the concession runs until 2041.
 The facility has significantly increased the availability of and access to mental health services and treatment in the region.
-The facility was awarded a BREEAM^{19} rating of 'very good' and is equipped with low or zero carbon heating and power technology.
+The facility was awarded a BREEAM[XVI] rating of 'very good' and is equipped with low or zero carbon heating and power technology.
 Availability payments are received from the Ayrshire and Arran Health Board and is backed by the Scottish Government.
-The completion of this acquisition occurred on 6 July 2021.

-- North West Fire and Rescue (UK):

-a 100 per cent stake in design, construction, financing, operations and maintenance of 16 new community fire stations located at various sites in Merseyside (seven), Lancashire (four) and Cumbria (five).
+The completion of this acquisition occurred on 6 July 2021. - North West Fire and Rescue (UK): a 100 per cent stake in design, construction, financing, operations and maintenance of 16 new community fire stations located at various sites in Merseyside (seven), Lancashire (four) and Cumbria (five).
 The facilities became fully operational in 2013 and the concession runs until 2038.
 The facilities play an integral role in delivering fire safety and protection to more than 500,000 people in the local communities.
 The facilities were awarded a BREEAM ratings of 'very good' to 'excellent' and sustainability measures have been integrated into the buildings.
 Availability payments are received from Cumbria County Council, Lancashire Combined Fire Authority and Merseyside Fire and Rescue Authority.
-The completion of this acquisition occurred on 6 July 2021.
+The completion of this acquisition occurred on 6 July 2021. - Aberdeen Western Peripheral Route: a 33.33 per cent interest in design, construction, financing, operations and maintenance of 12 km of the existing roadway (upgraded) and 47 km of new dual carriageway including two significant river crossings.
+The final section of the road opened in 2019 and the concession runs until 2047.
+The project was developed in compliance with strict EU environmental legislation and has reduced congestion in Aberdeen by approximately 46 per cent and HGV traffic on local routes by approximately 55 per cent.
+Availability payments are received from the Scottish Ministers.
+The completion of this acquisition, which was subject to final compliance clearance by the lender, occurred on 6 August 2021.